 When the respected golf journalist John Huggan talks about how impressed he was after playing such an “elusive hidden gem” then you are bound to sit up and take notice, as Mr Huggan does not hand out plaudits lightly!
 With two loops of nine that each return to the clubhouse, this 18-hole layout is routed over wonderfully free-draining, sandy soil and features some of the most enormous greens to be found in the country.

 Southland was Sloan Morpeth’s architectural swan song and the links opened for play in 1971.
 In a very positive step for the long-term future of the course, Southland engaged the Turner Macpherson golf design company (Greg Turner, former Kiwi pro turned designer and Scott Macpherson, his assistant) to update the course.
 Four new holes were created (2,3,4 and 17) and four holes were changed substantially.
 Two further holes received new teeing grounds (creating tee shots to angled fairways).
-The outcome of this redevelopment was completed in March 2009 and many now expect to see Oreti Sands climb even higher up the national rankings.
+The outcome of this redevelopment was completed in March 2009 and many expected to see Oreti Sands climb even higher up the national rankings.

 Two of the new holes are par threes.
 Off the club tees the 3rd, called “Tuapuke”, with Stewart Island in the background, measures a mere 148 metres and the signature 17th, called “Oue”, is 176 metres from the tips, but both holes require very accurate and lofted tee shots to elevated greens.
 Watch out for the water on 17, which waits to catch anything hit too far left.